merrynhr/Oystercard/README.md

 As a customer
 I need a penalty charge deducted if I fail to touch in or out
 ```
 NB: I did not have time to implement user story 12.
-This user story uses zones to calculate fares, based on the length of one's journey.
+This user story uses zones to calculate fares based on the length of one's journey.
 User story 12 can be seen below.
 _____________________________________________________________________________
 ```